eresearchqut/RSstitcher/README.md

 ## Supported data formats

-These are the only file formats currently supported, but more formats can be trivially added in future releases:
+These are the only file formats with built-in support.
+See the [custom instruments guide](rsstitcher/instruments/README.md) for instructions on using a custom data format.

 - Bruker `.gfrm` files
 - Rigaku `.img` files